lettaz/Code_Capture/README.md

 This script automates the process of capturing the content of all files in a project directory.
 By running the script, you can:

-- Automatically read and compile the content of all files within your project directory, with ability to copy only specific files or files from a directory.
+- Automatically read and compile the content of all files within your project directory, with the ability to copy only specific files or files from a directory.
 - Exclude specific files or directories (like `node_modules`, build directories, or log files) using an ignore list.
 - Generate a single, comprehensive output file (`captured_code.txt`) that contains the content of all relevant files in your project.

 This output file can be easily shared with others or input into an LLM, providing a complete and accurate picture of your project.
 This automation not only saves time but also ensures consistency and completeness, making it easier to get the help you need.

 ## Project Structure